Categories

 READ MORE: What Happens to Your Mortgage During a Divorce or Separation

-A shared home is an asset, and its often the most difficult asset to determine the eventual owner of during a divorce.
+A shared home is an asset, and it’s often the most difficult asset to determine the eventual owner of during a divorce.
 That’s because couples often make equal or nearly equal financial contributions towards a home, and share its sentimental value.
-Plus, it’s not realistic to take turns living in the home, or cut it in half and each take a piece.
+Plus, it’s not realistic to take turns living in the house, or cut it in half and each take a piece.

-The Spousal Buyout Program offers a compromise that leaves the home with one spouse, while giving the other what they are financially entitled to.
+The Spousal Buyout Program offers a compromise that allows one spouse to retain the home, while providing the other with what they are financially entitled to.

-Both parties will need to agree to this transaction, and must do so under a legally-approved Separation Agreement.
-The agreement should be drafted by two lawyers as opposed to a mediator, as some some lenders don’t recognize separation agreements drafted by mediators.
+Both parties must agree to this transaction and do so under a legally approved Separation Agreement.
+The agreement should be drafted by two lawyers as opposed to a mediator, as some lenders don’t recognize separation agreements drafted by mediators.
 Some lenders won’t even accept separation agreements drafted by a mediator or templated from the internet, even if signed off on by two different lawyers.

 They must also determine the amount owed by subtracting the exiting partner’s half of the equity from the amount owed on mortgage loans.
 Read more about the specific steps of a spousal buyout below.

-A spousal buyout is a compromise that emphasizes fairness, and ensures that each person comes out of it with a relatively similar value.
-Still, one person will ultimately stay in the previously shared home, while one will leave.
-In order for the spousal buyout process to work, you will both need to decide who will remain in the home.
+A spousal buyout is a compromise that emphasizes fairness and ensures that each person comes out of it with a relatively similar value.
+Still, one person will ultimately remain in the previously shared home, while the other will leave.
+For the spousal buyout process to be effective, you will both need to agree on who will remain in the home.

-A Separation Agreement allows both parties to negotiate the terms of their divorce under protection of the law.
-Both spouses must agree upon this contract, which sets rules that pertain to aspects of the divorce, like child custody, division of assets, and how to resolve further disputes.
+A Separation Agreement allows both parties to negotiate the terms of their divorce under the protection of the law.
+Both spouses must agree to this contract, which sets rules governing aspects of the divorce, including child custody, asset division, and dispute resolution.

 Ultimately, having a Separation Agreement will make the entire divorce process quicker and easier, as you will not have to go back and forth with lawyers each time the divorce progresses.

-There are two important factors to consider during this process: your home’s property value and your equity.
+There are two essential factors to consider during this process: your home’s property value and your equity.

 You will also need to determine your equity.
 Under a mortgage payment plan, this value represents how much of your home you technically “own.”
 In other words, you can determine this value by subtracting how much you owe on mortgage loans from the full appraised value of a home.